StaPH-B/midwest-region/in-progress/outline.md

 #### Short- vs Long-Read Sequencing

 Advantages and disadvantages of each technology

+Short-read sequencing:
+ - Advantages: Low cost, highly accurate
+ - Disadvantages: Difficult to assemble short-read data from highly repetitive genomes, as well as plasmids

+Long-read sequencing:
+ - Advantages: Long reads can be used to assemble and resolve entire genomes and plasmids
+ - Disadvantages: More expensive than short-read sequencing and less accurate (although significant improvements in accuracy have been made)

 #### Sanger Sequencing vs NGS